skillrepos/copilot-hands-on/labs.md

 </br></br></br>

-**Lab 5 - YAML generation, API use, translating code and the 202x problem**
+**Lab 5 - YAML generation, API use, and translating code**

-**Purpose: In this lab, we’ll learn about how to have Copilot help with YAML generation, API usage, translating code and explore the 2023 problem.**
+**Purpose: In this lab, we’ll learn about how to have Copilot help with YAML generation, API usage, and translating code.**

 1. Create a new file - **deployment.yaml**